jackyzha0/jackyzha0.github.io/content/thoughts/qualia.md

 ## Vibes
 [Source: Nameless Feeling in *Real Life Mag*](https://reallifemag.com/nameless-feeling/)

-Neural networks just assess vibes, they are the literal technical implementation of "no thoughts, just vibes".
+[[thoughts/neural networks|Neural networks]] just assess vibes, they are the literal technical implementation of "no thoughts, just vibes".

 Vibes are very similar to the approximations [machine learning systems](thoughts/machine%20learning.md) use.
 Both suffer from [Goodhart's Law](thoughts/Goodhart's%20Law.md)